Whoaa512/starred/README.md

 - [s-smits/agentic-cursorrules](https://github.com/s-smits/agentic-cursorrules) - A practical approach to managing multiple AI agents in Cursor through strict file-tree partitioning and domain boundaries.
 - [Quantco/dataframely](https://github.com/Quantco/dataframely) - A declarative, 🐻‍❄️-native data frame validation library.
 - [oomol-lab/pdf-craft](https://github.com/oomol-lab/pdf-craft) - PDF craft can convert PDF files into various other formats.
 This project will focus on processing PDF files of scanned books.
+- [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Incremental engine for long horizon agents 🌟 Star if you like it!
 - [facebookresearch/MILS](https://github.com/facebookresearch/MILS) - Code release for "LLMs can see and hear without any training"
 - [getzep/graphiti](https://github.com/getzep/graphiti) - Build Real-Time Knowledge Graphs for AI Agents
 - [opendatalab/MinerU](https://github.com/opendatalab/MinerU) - Transforms complex documents like PDFs and Office docs into LLM-ready markdown/JSON for your Agentic workflows.